Skip to main content

 Look Inside Game Cover

-Look Inside is a single player action game.
+Look Inside is a single player casual puzzle game with a horror theme.
 It was developed by Unexpected and was released on January 22, 2020.
 It received mostly positive reviews from players.

 Look Inside is a 2.5D narrative game based on the palpable interactions that the player makes in a book summarizing in images and texts the life of a French family at different times and periods of their members' lives.